Wild Hope Amid the Sixth Extinction

 ABOUT THE AUTHOR

-ELI J. KNAPP, Ph.D., is professor of intercultural studies and biology at Houghton College and director of the Houghton in Tanzania program.
+ELI J. KNAPP, Ph.D., is a professor of intercultural studies and biology at Houghton College and director of the Houghton in Tanzania program.
 Knapp is a regular contributor to Birdwatcher’s Digest, New York State Conservationist, and other publications.
 An avid birdwatcher, hiker, and kayaker, he lives in Fillmore, New York, with his wife and children.

 PRAISE FOR DEAD SERIOUS